-Chicago shooting sends several to hospitals, reports say
+Chicago shooting wounds at least 9 on South Side, police say

 CLICK HERE TO GET THE FOX NEWS APP

-On Monday, President Trump vowed to send federal forces into the city amid a spike in violent crime.
+On Monday, Trump vowed to send federal forces into the city amid a spike in violent crime.
 Local leaders have pushed back on the plan, arguing it exceeds the authority of the federal government.